Alikuyumcu4067/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_05.md

 E \approx 1.02 \times 10^{-7} \, \text{N/C}
 \]

-(Since \(1 \, \text{N/C} = 1 \, \text{V/m}\), both units are valid.)
+Since \( 1 \, \text{N/C} = 1 \, \text{V/m} \), both units are equivalent.

 ---

 ## IV.
 Direction of the Field

-- The proton has positive charge.
+- The proton has a positive charge.
-- Therefore, electric force is in the same direction as the electric field.
+- Therefore, the electric force acts in the same direction as the electric field.

-To balance gravity, the field must point upward.
+To balance gravity, the electric field must point upward.

 ---

 ## Final Result

-- **Electric field strength:**
 \[
 \boxed{E \approx 1.02 \times 10^{-7} \, \text{N/C}}
 \]

-- **Direction:** Upward
+**Direction:** Upward

 ---

 ## Key Insight

-The required electric field is extremely small in macroscopic terms, but at the atomic scale electromagnetic forces dominate gravitational forces by many orders of magnitude.
-This is why gravity is typically negligible in particle-level interactions compared to electrostatic effects.
+The required electric field is extremely small in macroscopic terms.
+However, at the atomic scale, electromagnetic forces are many orders of magnitude stronger than gravitational forces, making gravity negligible in most particle-level interactions.